 Title: The centers of premeltons signal the beginning and ends of genes

-Premeltons are examples of emergent-structures (i.e., structural-solitons) that arise spontaneously in DNA due to the presence of nonlinear-excitations in its structure.
+Premeltons are examples of emergent structures (i.e., structural solitons) that arise spontaneously in DNA due to the presence of nonlinear excitations in its structure.
 They are of two kinds: B-B (or A-A) premeltons form at specific DNA-regions to nucleate site-specific DNA melting.
-These are stationary and, being globally-nontopological, undergo breather-motions that allow drugs and dyes to intercalate into DNA.
-B-A (or A-B) premeltons, on the other hand, are mobile, and being globally-topological, act as phase-boundaries transforming B- into A- DNA during the structural phase-transition.
-They are not expected to undergo breather motions.
+These are stationary and, being globally nontopological, undergo breather motions that allow drugs and dyes to intercalate into DNA.
+B-A (or A-B) premeltons, on the other hand, are mobile, and being globally topological, act as phase-boundaries transforming B- into A- DNA during the structural phase-transition.
+They are not expected to undergo breather-motions.
 A key feature of both types of premeltons is the presence of an intermediate structural-form in their central regions (proposed as being a transition-state intermediate in DNA-melting and in the B- to A- transition), which differs from either A- or B- DNA.
-Called beta-DNA, this is both metastable and hyperflexible – and contains an alternating sugar-puckering pattern along the polymer backbone combined with the partial unstacking (in its lower energy-forms) of every-other base-pair.
+Called beta-DNA, this is both metastable and hyperflexible – and contains an alternating sugar-puckering pattern along the polymer-backbone combined with the partial-unstacking (in its lower energy-forms) of every other base-pair.
 Beta-DNA is connected to either B- or to A- DNA on either side by boundaries possessing a gradation of nonlinear structural-change, these being called the kink and the antikink regions.
-The presence of premeltons in DNA leads to a unifying theory to understand much of DNA physical chemistry and molecular biology.
+The presence of premeltons in DNA leads to a unifying theory to understand much of DNA physical-chemistry and molecular-biology.
 In particular, premeltons are predicted to define the 5’ and 3’ ends of genes in naked-DNA and DNA in active-chromatin, this having important implications for understanding physical aspects of the initiation, elongation and termination of RNA-synthesis during transcription.
-For these and other reasons, the model will be of broader interest to the general-audience working in these areas.
-The model explains a wide variety of data, and carries with it a number of experimental predictions – all readily testable – as will be described in this talk.
+For these and other reasons, the model will be of broader interest to the general audience working in these areas.
+The model explains a wide variety of data, and carries within it a number of experimental predictions – all readily testable – as will be described in my talk.